stac-utils/stac-geoparquet/spec/stac-geoparquet-spec.md

 ## Guidelines

-Generally most all the fields in a STAC Item should be mapped to a row in GeoParquet.
+Generally most all the fields in a STAC Item should be mapped to a column in GeoParquet.
 We embrace Parquet structures where possible, mapping from JSON into nested structures.
 We do pull the properties to the top level, so that it is easier to query and use them.
 The names of the most of the fields should be the same in STAC and in GeoParquet.